HOG Chapter History: Build a Living Archive

 4. Let QR check-in data double as your attendance record

 Here's a quiet bonus: every ride where you used check-in leaves a real record of who was actually there.
-Ten years from now, "who rode the founding anniversary run" isn't a guess — it's data.
+Ten years from now, "who rode the founding anniversary run" is a matter of record rather than a guess.

 5. Onboard new members with the history, not just the calendar